-To recover the so-called ‘ghost gear’, GOMLF contracts with fishermen to drag specially-made grapple gear in certain areas where traps are known to be lost, and where grappling is a viable retrieval method.
-Ten vessels are hired in each of the seven lobster management zones, working for two days in designated areas.
-Recovered gear is brought to a central wharf for sorting and processing.
-Information about by-catch, escape vent functionality, and age of trap is recorded for each trap.
-Traps that are unusable are crushed and sold to a metal recycling company; fishable traps are returned to their owners or stored by Maine Marine Patrol for future reclamation.
+To recover the so-called ‘ghost gear’, GOMLF contracted with fishermen to drag specially-made grapple gear in certain areas where traps are known to be lost, and where grappling is a viable retrieval method.
+Ten vessels were hired in each of the seven lobster management zones, working for two days in designated areas.
+Recovered gear was brought to a central wharf for sorting and processing.
+Information about by-catch, escape vent functionality, and age of trap was recorded for each trap.
+Traps that were unusable were crushed and sold to a metal recycling company; fishable traps were returned to their owners or stored by Maine Marine Patrol for future reclamation.

 Hearing about the success of the gear retrieval program and wanting to give back to the lobster industry, the New York Yacht Club initiated a contribution to GOMLF for use in recovering traps in areas where the sailing fleets often hold their regattas.
 For more details, see the press release.